aki27kbd/cocot46plus/doc/buildguide_en.md

   ![cocot46plus_bg_05_8](https://user-images.githubusercontent.com/88039287/170455929-1655e25f-8b99-49c7-b6f9-6a1d540ee2c3.jpg)

   Once you have completed this step, flash the firmware mentioned below and check the operation.
 If you have followed the steps correctly, a total of 12 LEDs and the LED for the mouse sensor should be lit.
+  ***The latest firmware supports LED1 & 2 as indicators.
+They are lit only when the layer is moved from the default.***
   ![cocot46plus_bg_05_9a](https://user-images.githubusercontent.com/88039287/170456116-d3602e8f-aa3c-4f3c-8777-1d4b63a35322.jpg)

   Hold your hand in front of the lens on the top side and check if the mouse cursor is moving.